harmancode/Flashcards/README.md

 			sudo apt install python3-tk python3-pip

-	Step 4: If PIL (Pillow) module is not already installed on your computer (if you have just applied step 1, then you must apply this step 4 now), type the following command in the command prompt to install 'PIL' module (do this just once), and press ENTER:
+	Step 4: If PIL (Pillow) module is not already installed on your computer, type the following command in the command prompt to install 'PIL' module (do this just once), and press ENTER:

 			python3 -m pip install --upgrade pip